Pylons/pyramid/docs/designdefense.rst

 --------------------------------

-Complaints have been lodged by other web framework authors at various times that :mod:`pyramid` "cheats" to gain performance.
+Complaints have been lodged by other web framework authors at various times that :app:`Pyramid` "cheats" to gain performance.
 One claimed cheating mechanism is our use (transitively) of the C extensions provided by :mod:`zope.interface` to do fast lookups.
 Another claimed cheating mechanism is the religious avoidance of extraneous function calls.

 If there's such a thing as cheating to get better performance, we want to cheat as much as possible.
-We optimize :mod:`pyramid` aggressively.
+We optimize :app:`Pyramid` aggressively.
 This comes at a cost: the core code has sections that could be expressed more readably.
 As an amelioration, we've commented these sections liberally.